tooevangelist/paysuper-docs/content/docs/payments/token.md

 ### **Open a Checkout Form by URL**

-{{< tabs "token_form_id" >}}
+{{< tabs "token_form" >}}

 {{< tab "New browser window" >}}

 Retrieve the response parameter `payment_form_url` from the previous step.
 It is the URL of PaySuper-hosted payment form.

-When your customer is ready to start a payment you can redirect the user to an URL in a new browser window.
+When your customer is ready to start a payment you can redirect the user to the URL in a new browser window.

 {{< /tab >}}

 {{< tab "Iframe" >}}

 Retrieve the response parameter `payment_form_url` from the previous step.
-It is the URL of PaySuper-hosted payment form.
+It is the URL of a PaySuper-hosted payment form.

 Embed the Checkout Form as an inline iframe by URL: